 Dr. Jeny Muniz-Rodriguez earned her PsyD in Clinical Psychology from Ponce School of Medicine and Health Sciences in 2014, after completing her pre-doctoral internship at the Clinica de Servicios Psicologicos (CSP) in Ponce, Puerto Rico.
 Dr. Muniz-Rodriguez then went to complete post-doctoral hours at the Behavioral Health Network (BHN) in Holyoke, MA where she received specialized training in Multicultural Psychology.
-Following her postdoctoral experience, Dr. Muniz-Rodriguez worked at BHN as an Outpatient Clinician offering evidence-based treatments in Spanish and English.
+Following her post-doctoral experience, Dr. Muniz-Rodriguez worked at BHN as an Outpatient Clinician offering evidence-based treatments in Spanish and English, with a multicultural lens to Hispanic population.
 Then, Dr. Muniz-Rodriguez joined the Center for Psychological Services at the University of Massachusetts in Amherst in 2017, as a Staff Psychologist, where she utilized evidenced-based treatments with college students.
 Dr. Muniz-Rodriguez joined the Mental Health Clinic at the Leeds campus as a Staff Psychologist in the fall of 2023.
 She offers individual therapy utilizing evidence-based treatments through the outpatient clinic, including Cognitive Behavioral Therapy, ACT-D, Dialectical Behavioral Therapy, Solution-Focused Therapy and Motivational Interviewing.